 Valentine Candy Box

-Give your sweetheat this lo-cal box of candy made with paper, scissors, glue and lots of love.
+Give your sweetheat this lo-cal Valentine Candy Box made with paper, scissors, glue and lots of love.
+Pssst they might enjoy it even more when it decorates a real box of candy

 Card Stock or construction paper